From Our “Ask a Question” mailbag: “Who is the Best Beneficiary Choices for My Life Insurance?”

 If you have life insurance, you likely have determined that if you die there is a financial need that must be addressed by your absence.
-Because of this determination, you pay a small amount each year in premium to the life insurance company for the guarantee that if you die a larger sum of money will be delivered to the named beneficiary.
+Because of this determination, you pay a small amount each year in premium to the life insurance company for the guarantee that if you die a more substantial sum of money is delivered to the named beneficiary.

 But who is the best beneficiary?

-The most popular choice for beneficiary is the person whom you feel will need the money from the life insurance.
-This might be your spouse, child or another family member.
-In many cases this person is NOT the person who should be named the beneficiary.
+The most popular choice for a beneficiary is the person whom you feel will need the money from the life insurance.
+The person in need might be your spouse, child or another family member.
+In many cases, this person is NOT the person who should be named the beneficiary.
 There are some often-overlooked subtleties when naming a beneficiary.

-Minor children cannot legally complete the required paperwork and might be too young to even collect the death certificate and open a bank account.
-If a minor is named as beneficiary in Delaware County, a petition must be submitted to the Delaware County Orphans’ Court to have a guardian appointed to collect the insurance funds and then manage the funds until the child reaches age 18.
+Minor children cannot legally complete the required paperwork.
+Further, they might be too young to collect the death certificate or open a bank account.
+If a minor is named as the beneficiary in Delaware County, a petition must be submitted to the Delaware County Orphans’ Court to have a guardian appointed to collect the insurance funds and then manage the funds until the child reaches age 18.

 A much better course of action is to form a trust to hold the insurance funds for your underage children.
-This could be an irrevocable life insurance trust, formed during your lifetime, or a dynasty trust, which is formed by the terms of your trust will.
+You have several options including an irrevocable life insurance trust, created during your lifetime, or a dynasty trust, which is formed by the terms of your will.
 A skilled estate-planning attorney familiar with Delaware County planning can work with you to determine which trust best fits your circumstances.

-Even if your beneficiary is an adult, naming a trust for that person as a beneficiary might be the best idea.
-For example, if you name your spouse as beneficiary of your life insurance and your spouse accepts the life insurance proceeds without a trust, those proceeds are then available to your spouse’s creditors as well as your spouse’s next husband or wife.
-Instead, if you formed an irrevocable life insurance trust to own the life insurance and at your death the insurance poured into the trust, then the insurance proceeds are sheltered from creditors.
-Another possibility is that you keep the life insurance in your name and name your spouse as the primary beneficiary, but name “My Estate” as continent beneficiary.
+Even if your beneficiary is an adult, naming a trust as a beneficiary might be the best idea.
+For example, if you name your spouse as beneficiary of your life insurance and your spouse accepts the life insurance proceeds without a trust, those proceeds are then available to your spouse’s creditors.
+Further, they are also available to your spouse’s next husband or wife.
+Instead, form an irrevocable life insurance trust.
+The trust owns the life insurance policy.
+At your death, the insurance pours into the trust, not to your spouse.
+The trust can provide shelter from creditors.

 So who is the best beneficiary of your life insurance policy?
-Obviously this will depend on your own circumstances, but be aware that many options do exist.
-Your best option is to consult with a trusts and estates attorney familiar with the rules applicable to Delaware County who can walk you through the options and clarify their pros and cons.
+The best beneficiary will depend on your circumstances, but be aware that many options do exist.
+Your best choice is to consult with a trusts and estates attorney familiar with the rules applicable to Delaware County.
+An experienced attorney can walk you through the options and clarify their pros and cons.